rockerhieu/emojicon/README.md

 ## Emojicon

 Do you like emojis in Whatsapp, iMessage?
-[Emojicon](https://github.com/rockerhieu/emojicon) is a library to implement such a thing for Android.
+[Emojicon](http://rockerhieu.github.io/emojicon/) is a library to implement such a thing for Android.

+Fore more information please see [the website](http://rockerhieu.github.io/emojicon/)

 ## Example